HOW WELL DO YOU KNOW YOURSELF?

 #3.
 Reflective Questions - 30 minutes (and well worth it!):

 Personal insight is understanding one's emotions, strengths, weaknesses, drives, values and goals and recognizing their impact on others.
 Self-awareness is a skill that is learned and developed.
-Use this document to gain clarity prior to sharing responses with your team: Reflective Questions to Know Thyself.
+Use this document to gain clarity prior to sharing responses with your team: Preparing for Teamwork - Reflective Questions to Know Thyself.

 COMMIT TO KNOWING YOURSELF MORE